-Programming languages play a vital role in formulating algorithms and instruct a set of commands to create a software program.
+Programming languages play a vital role in formulating algorithms and instructing a set of commands to create a software program.
 While studying computer programming, it is essential to be familiar with the different types of programming languages and the key factors which set them apart from each other.
 Python and Java are amongst the popular programming languages used for creating computer software and for web development as well.
 If you aim to study these two computer programming languages, it is important to know about their key features and components.
-This blog brings you a detailed comparison between Python vs Java, their differences, applications and much more.
+This blog brings you a detailed comparison between Python vs Java, their differences, applications, and much more.

 This Blog Includes:

 - What is Java?

 - How to Learn both Java and Python